-As we begin personal training sessions many clients request, “I want to tone my arms, abs, or lower body.”
-Female clients often refer to their “muffin top,” “flabby belly,” or “thunder thighs.”
-Where did we learn to fragment and insult ourselves like this?
+When I meet new fitness clients they often request, “I want to tone my arms, abs, or lower body.”
+Females often refer to their “muffin top,” “flabby belly,” or “thunder thighs.”
+Where did we learn to chop up and insult ourselves?

-Fitness magazines characterize the body with “trouble zones” and sell workouts to “sculpt” your booty or belly.
+Fitness magazines describe “trouble zones” and sell workouts to “sculpt” your booty or belly.
 Spot reduction, or fat loss to individual areas of the body, has been repeatedly debunked.
-Yet ThighMaster and Ab-lounger infomercials constantly promise to “fix” our supposedly flawed parts.
+Yet ThighMaster and Ab-lounger infomercials persistently promise to “fix” our supposedly flawed parts.

-Exercise professionals (like myself) often perpetuate false delineations when using anatomical vocabulary.
-“The curl is for your biceps.”
-While the biceps may be the primary movers of a curl, an extensive network of stabilizing muscles keep you standing as you maneuver the weight.
+While the biceps may be the primary movers of a curl, an extensive network of stabilizing muscles keep you standing as you lift the weight.
 Muscular isolation is virtually impossible.

 This splintering is artificial, emotionally damaging, and generates dysfunctional training.
 It’s reductionism infused with self-loathing.

 The body organizes itself into movement patterns, not individual muscles.
-The current research on the fascial system contends that we have one continuous muscle with a vast network of insertions and origins.
-The contraction and relaxation of muscles depends on deep breathing and efficient circulation.
-Delineations between these parts and systems are actually quite contrived.
+The current research on the fascial system contends that we have only one continuous muscle with a vast network of insertions and origins.
+The efficient contraction and relaxation of muscles depends on deep breathing and effective circulation.
+Distinctions between these parts and systems are actually quite contrived.

 To exercise efficiently, consistently, and joyfully optimize the relationship between your parts and your attitude: